Ken Rutherford (cricketer): After cricket

 In the 1997 New Year Honours, Rutherford was appointed a Member of the New Zealand Order of Merit, for services to cricket.

 Rutherford published his autobiography, A Hell of a Way to Make a Living, in 1995.
-With Mike Crean he wrote a book for young cricketers, Ken Rutherford’s Book of Cricket, in 1992.
+With Mike Crean he wrote a book for young cricketers, Ken Rutherford's Book of Cricket, in 1992.

-After retirement from the playing side of the game, he coached the Irish national cricket team.
+After retirement from the playing team of the game, he coached the Irish national cricket team.

 After coaching the Ireland national team for two years he followed his interest in horse racing, returning home to work as head bookmaker for the New Zealand TAB and then filled a similar role in Singapore.
 Back in South Africa he then worked as chief executive of racing broadcaster Tellytrack.
 Since 2013 (and as of 2014) he is general manager of the Waikato Racing Club.
 He left Waikato Racing Club to take up a similar role in New South Wales at the end of 2019.

-He is also a cricket commentator for Sky Network Television.
+He was also a cricket commentator for Sky Network Television.